AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 that this documentation tells us that the input for `x` is probably a factor.
 ![search_bar](screenshots/r_search_bar.png)

-#### For Bioconductor package functions, look at their documents
+#### For Bioconductor package functions, look at their page on bioconductor.org

 Like other a lot of other packages we may be using for genomics analysis, [DESeq2](https://www.bioconductor.org/packages/release/bioc/html/DESeq2.html) is a Bioconductor package.
 We use DESeq2 in the bulk RNA-seq module.

 The documentation on Bioconductor pages have information that can be valuable for troubleshooting.
-Every bioconductor package has a PDF reference where all the functions and objects for that package are described.
+[Vignettes](https://www.bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html) can have good example workflows to get started with (can use the `browseVignettes` function for RStudio to open them).
+In addition, every Bioconductor package has a [PDF reference](https://bioconductor.org/packages/release/bioc/manuals/DESeq2/man/DESeq2.pdf) where all the functions and objects for that package are described.
 They can take some getting used to, but generally can have helpful information.

 ### 6) Google it again